anasakhomach/anasakhomach.github.io/_projects/12_project.md

 ### 1. Initial Traffic Analysis

-The initial analysis focused on understanding the primary sources of traffic to the website.
-The data revealed a heavy reliance on paid search campaigns.
+First, I looked at where website traffic was coming from.
+The data showed that the company relied heavily on paid search ads.

 **Key Insights:**